mlswg/mls-architecture/draft-ietf-mls-architecture.md

 This document describes the architecture for using MLS in a general secure group messaging infrastructure and defines the security goals for MLS.
-It provides guidance on building a group messaging system and discusses security and privacy tradeoffs offered by multiple security mechanisms that are part of the MLS protocol (e.g., frequency of public encryption key rotation).
+It provides guidance on building a group messaging system and discusses security and privacy trade-offs offered by multiple security mechanisms that are part of the MLS protocol (e.g., frequency of public encryption key rotation).
 The document also provides guidance for parts of the infrastructure that are not standardized by